 \section{Abstract}

-The similarity between dark matter and baryon energy densities suggests the existence of a dark sector analogous to the visible QCD sector.
-In addition, small-scale structure issues can be addressed by dark matter self-interactions with a cross section comparable to that of QCD.
-Both observations point to a GeV-scale dark QCD sector.
-In this letter, guided by these two coincidences, we investigate how a chiral dark QCD model with a MeV-scale dark photon can resolve the core–cusp problem.
-A potential third coincidence, associated with the latest measurement of $N_{\rm eff}$ being lower than the Standard Model prediction, is also discussed.
-Current constraints leave a finite window in the parameter space, which can be tested by future experiments such as Gamma Factory.
+The similarity between the dark matter and baryon energy densities suggests an existence of a dark sector analogous to QCD.
+In addition, small-scale structure anomalies can be addressed by dark matter self-interactions with cross sections comparable to those of QCD.
+Both observations point toward a GeV-scale dark QCD sector.
+Motivated by these two coincidences, we investigate the parameter space of a distinctive chiral dark QCD model featuring a MeV-scale dark photon with axial-vector couplings.
+We also discuss a possible third coincidence associated with the latest measurement of $N_{\rm eff}$.
+Current constraints leave a finite and testable region of parameter space that can be probed by future experiments such as the Gamma Factory.